Brutally cold weather expected to hit storm-battered South and Northeast US this weekend

 “Stay safe out there over the next several days as our region tries to thaw out,” the weather service said.
 “Chunks of falling ice will remain a hazard as well.”

 Thousands have been without power since last weekend in parts of Oregon’s Willamette Valley because of storm damage.
-Despite work by repair crews, more than 63,000 customers were without electricity in the state as of Friday night, according to the website poweroutage.us.
+Despite work by repair crews, more than 41,000 customers were without electricity in the state early Saturday, according to the website poweroutage.us.

 The National Weather Service said there could be a thaw next week, when the forecast calls for above-average temperatures across almost the whole country.